 PHOKHARA is written is FORTRAN 77.
-Real variables and functions are defined real 8.
-Complex numbers and functions are defined complex 16.
+Real variables and functions are defined real\8.
+Complex numbers and functions are defined complex\16.
 The present distribution consist of the following files:

-- phokhara_9.2.f: the main program.
-It allows using both unweighted and weighted events. - phokhara_9.2.inc: defines some variables and COMMON blocks which are used by most of the subroutines in the main program. - input_9.2.dat : all the constants and specific parameters needed for the generation are given through this file.
-The values of these input parameters can be varied by the user. - const_and_model_paramall9.2.dat: all the constants and specific parameters needed for the modelling of the hadronic currents are given in this file.
-The values of these input parameters can be varied by the user in case he uses his own version(s) of the hadronic current(s). - vac_pol_hc1.f: vacuum polarisation from Ref.
-[23] changed as described in the Introduction - common.f: file containing COMMON blocks used by vac_pol_hc1.f - vp_hlmnt_v1_3nonr_hc.f: vacuum polarisation from Ref.
-[26, 27, 28]; the demo part of the program was taken out. - seed.dat: contains the seed used to initialise RANLUX, the double precision random number generator [24].
-After each generation run a new seed is stored in this file. - rankd.c : double precision RANLUX code (in C)[24] - rankd.h, rankux_fort.c : interface FORTRAN-C for RANLUX - testlxf.for : test program for RANLUX - seed_prod.for : seed 'production' for running RANLUX - guide.ps, notes.ps : description of RANLUX - README: short description how to compile and link PHOKHARA and test RANLUX - Makefile: for compiling and linking PHOKHARA - sub-directory eemmg-lib: contains libraries relevant for NLO corrections to $e^+e^- \to \mu^+\mu^-\gamma$. - IMPORTANT: To prepare the program for running one has to prepare first libraries for a given system/computer.
+- phokhara\9.3.f : the main program.
+It allows using both unweighted and weighted events. - phokhara\9.3.inc : defines some variables and COMMON blocks which are used by most of the subroutines in the main program. - input\9.3.dat : all the constants and specific parameters needed for the generation are given through this file.
+The values of these input parameters can be varied by the user. - const\and\model\paramall9.3.dat : all the constants and specific parameters needed for the modelling of the hadronic currents are given in this file.
+The values of these input parameters can be varied by the user in case he uses his own version(s) of the hadronic current(s). - vac\pol\hc1.f : vacuum polarisation from Ref.
+[23] changed as described in the Introduction - common.f : file containing COMMON blocks used by vac\pol\hc1.f - vp\hlmnt\v1\3nonr\hc.f : vacuum polarisation from Ref.
+[26, 27, 28]; the demo part of the program was taken out. - seed.dat : contains the seed used to initialise RANLUX, the double precision random number generator [24].
+After each generation run a new seed is stored in this file. - ranlxd.c : double precision RANLUX code (in C)[24] - ranlxd.h, ranlux\fort.c : interface FORTRAN-C for RANLUX - testlxf.for : test program for RANLUX - seed\prod.for : seed 'production' for running RANLUX - guide.ps, notes.ps : description of RANLUX - README : short description how to compile and link PHOKHARA and test RANLUX - Makefile : for compiling and linking PHOKHARA - sub-directory test2 : contains file testscript, which test the correctness of the "installation" of the code - sub-directory eemmg-lib : contains libraries relevant for NLO corrections to $e^+e^- \rightarrow \mu^+\mu^-\gamma$ . - IMPORTANT : To prepare the program for running one has to prepare first libraries for a given system/computer.
 It is done in the directory eemmg-lib, where one has to run the Makefile (as is it is prepared for gfortran).
 Please read README in this directory for other compilers (like ifort, g77).
-After this, one has to use make in the PH9.2 directory.
+After this, one has to use make in the PH9.3 directory.

-Further information and updates of the program can be find in the following web address: http://ific.uv.es/~rodrigo/phokhara nges - number of events which shall be generated.
-The number of events accepted and returned in the output file depends on the kinematical constraints, the energy of the collision and the generated final state.
-Typically, the acceptance rate varies between 30% and a few per cent.
+Further information and updates of the program can be find in the following web address: http://ific.uv.es/~rodrigo/phokhara